CEDUR Walden roof featuring realistic wood-grain texture and snow guards for mountain durability.

 They resist fire and insects but are heavy and may crack in freeze-thaw cycles.
 Like slate, installation requires a strong roofing structure.

-A CeDUR Shiloh roof in Canada showcases the beauty of wood shakes with the strength of modern materials.
+A CEDUR Shiloh roof in Canada showcases the beauty of wood shakes with the strength of modern materials.

 These shingles are crafted from advanced materials like polymer blends, polyurethane, or rubber composites and are engineered to replicate the look of natural materials such as cedar, slate, or tile.
 They merge the classic beauty of traditional roofing with the reliability and efficiency of modern manufacturing.

-CeDUR synthetic shakes are a premier choice in this category.
+CEDUR synthetic shakes are a premier choice in this category.
 Crafted from high-density polyurethane, they emulate the rich texture and deep grain of real cedar, providing curb appeal without the headaches of ongoing upkeep.
-CeDUR shakes deliver Class A fire resistance, Class 4 impact resistance, and exceptional freeze-thaw durability—making them ideal for regions with harsh weather conditions.
+CEDUR shakes deliver Class A fire resistance, Class 4 impact resistance, and exceptional freeze-thaw durability—making them ideal for regions with harsh weather conditions.

 Their realistic appearance, superior performance, and low maintenance requirements make them one of the most compelling roofing options on the market today for homeowners seeking beauty without compromise.